 How do I get credit for my independent study?

 Before requesting permission for PHSC credit, a student must already have a research opportunity and mentor identified and secured.
 In order to receive credit for independent study a student must complete the PHSC Independent Study Contract, which requires a signature from your research mentor.
-To avoid any problems or delays in receiving credit, please submit the contract at least one month before the semester you wish to receive credit.
+To avoid any problems or delays in receiving credit, please submit the contract by the beginning of the semester you wish to receive credit.
 If you have any questions about whether your research is appropriate for Public Health Science please feel to reach out to Nancy Smith, the Independent Study Coordinator.
 Once the contract is submitted you will receive permission to enroll in either PHSC389 or another independent study course with your research mentor.

 During the independent study, you will be expected to